-Additionally, the process should be used for resolution requests that comment on events with broader implications at a state, national, or international level, or for requests that involve joining with other governmental entities to amplify a message on behalf of Town residents.
+Additionally, the process should be used for resolution requests that comment on events with broader implications at a state, national, or international level, or for requests that involve joining with other governmental entities to amplify the message on behalf of Town residents.

-- 1. Notify the Mayor about your request with as much advance notice as possible.
-Advance notice allows the Mayor to determine if other input is needed prior to proceeding, or if the request is better handled in an alternative manner, such as a petition or a Mayor's Salute. - 2.
+- Notify the Mayor about your request with as much advance notice as possible.
+Advance notice allows the Mayor to determine if other input is needed prior to proceeding, or if the request is better handled in an alternative manner, such as petition or a Mayor's Salute.
+A Mayor's Salute is a personalized communication or recognition that comes from the Mayor's office. - 2.
+The Mayor may ask the Council Member(s) bringing the request to draft a resolution/proclamation for the full Council to consider at an upcoming meeting. - 3.
 The Mayor may refer this request to a subgroup of the Council to draft a resolution for consideration.
-This task group should consider the original intent of the request as well as the broader interests of the full Council when developing the draft. - 3.
-A draft is provided to the Mayor (either by the original requester or the work group), who will share it with the rest of Council in advance of the Council meeting. - 4.
-The Mayor will identify an appropriate meeting for the resolution or proclamation to come forward and will notify the Town Manager and Town Clerk.
+This task group should consider the original intent of the request as well as well as the broader interests of the full Council when developing the draft. - 4.
+Once the task group completes its work, it provides the draft back to the Mayor, who will share it with the rest of Council in advance of the Council meeting. - 5.
+The Mayor will identify an appropriate meeting for the resolution or proclamation to come forward and will notify the Town Manager and Town Clerk. - 6.
 Proclamations and resolutions will be brought up at the start of the Council meeting, prior to the Public Comment/Petition period.
-Proclamations will be read at that time.
-Resolutions will be presented and explained by a Council Member or the Mayor.
-Council will then vote on whether to adopt the resolution.
+At that time, a Council Member or the Mayor will present and explain the resolution/proclamation to the Council, who will then act consistent with how it handles other action items requiring a Council decision.